AKK-soft-dev/Todo-App/README.md

 - Task Notes/Descriptions: Enable users to add additional information or notes to tasks for more context.

-- Sorting: Provide sorting options such as sorting by due date, created date, priority (not implemented yet) to help users organize their tasks.
+- Sorting: Provide sorting options such as sorting by due date, created date, characters, and priority (not implemented yet) to help users organize their tasks.

 - Search: The functionality to find specific tasks and categories quickly.

 - Task Reminders(not implemented yet): Allow users to set reminders or notifications for important tasks or due dates.

-- Data Persistence: Store tasks locally on browser's localStorage so that users can access them even after closing the application.
+- Data Persistence: Store categories and tasks locally on browser's localStorage so that users can access them even after closing the application.

 - Undo/Redo: Undo and redo task completion.